tetracorp/k240/docs/_posts/2018-06-22-5-rigellians.md

 Ship $3f "Scoutship"
 : A fast 15 Armor scoutship with a Laser Cannon (5 damage).
+Each colony sends out a scoutship every 50 days, which is quite slow.

 Ship $40 "Stealth Bomber"
 : A slower 60 Armor ship with four hardpoints: Warp Generator, Plasma Cannon (7